PierfrancescoSoffritti/android-youtube-player/README.md

 });
 ```

-If you decde to initialize the player programmatically, remember to remove the `autoPlay` and `videoId` attributes from the `YouTubePlayerView` in your XML file.
+If you decide to initialize the player programmatically, remember to remove the `autoPlay` and `videoId` attributes from the `YouTubePlayerView` in your XML file.

 ----